Skip to Content

 However, dried beans that are not cooked long enough can be too crunchy and if cooked too long they can also turn mushy.
 The bottom line on this is you have more control over the texture when you cook dried beans.

-Many of the dried beans on the market can be substituted for one another in various recipes.
+Many of the dried beans on the market can also be substituted for one another in various recipes.
 The most important thing, when substituting, is to find a bean of approximately the same size as the bean you are substituting for.

 Since cannellini beans and pinto beans are approximately the same size, they could work in recipes as substitutions if you prefer one over the other.
+For example a good Mexican recipe for slow cooker charro beans (aka cowboy beans) is made with dried pinto beans, but could easily work with cannellini beans.

 I use pinto beans often in Mexican recipes, and cannellini beans in Italian recipes, but it is more a function of tradition rather than necessity.